nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **API** :
 [`Logic.java`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/logic/Logic.java)

-1. `Logic` uses the `AddressBookParser` class to parse the user command.
+1. `Logic` uses the `PocketEstateParser` class to parse the user's input command.
+1. Depending on the command string passed in by the user,
+   * a specific command parser (e.g. `AddPropertyCommandParser`) may be created to parse the input arguments to produce the corresponding `Command` object, or
+   * the `Command` object can be directly created for some commands (e.g. `HelpCommand`).
-1. This results in a `Command` object which is executed by the `LogicManager`.
+1. The `Command` object is then executed by the `LogicManager`.
-1. The command execution can affect the `Model` (e.g. adding a person).
+1. The command execution can affect the `Model` (e.g. adding a property, deleting a property).
-1. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.
+1. The result of the command execution is encapsulated as a `CommandResult` object, which is passed back to the `Ui`.
+The feedback to the user is then displayed to the user.
 1. In addition, the `CommandResult` object can also instruct the `Ui` to perform certain actions, such as displaying help to the user.

 Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("delete 1")` API call.